Ramzy1959/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv; this command is used to move a file from one directory to another

 rm; this is used to delete a file

+rm -r; this ia command used to delete a directories with contents forcefully.